 Summary

-I personally find the Kiwi Experience a bit expensive for what it is.
-If you want to do a budget trip, you’re better choosing InterCity and staying at social hostels to meet people.
-If you want to be sure you’re going to meet people and have lots included, choose a fully guided tour.
+I find the Kiwi Experience a bit expensive for what it is.
+If you want to do a budget trip, you’re better off choosing InterCity and staying at social hostels to meet people.
+If you want to be sure you’ll meet people and have lots included, choose a fully guided tour.

 Pros of Kiwi Experience